 THE INFORMATION PROVIDED HERE DOES NOT AFFECT THE SUPPORT AGREEMENTS IN PLACE FOR AVAYA PRODUCTS.
 SUPPORT FOR AVAYA PRODUCTS CONTINUES TO BE EXECUTED AS PER EXISTING AGREEMENTS WITH AVAYA.

-V 2.0 - March 10, 2015 - Updated one-X CES affected versions and actions and set the advisory status to Final.
+V 2.0 - October 15, 2015 - Updated MN and one-X CES affected versions and actions, removed CMS because Firefox is not installed and set the advisory status to final.